-An applicant must be a Ph.D. candidate in a Graduate School of Arts & Sciences department who has advanced to doctoral candidacy during the current academic year of 2020-21, or who has a faculty-endorsed plan for achieving candidacy prior to the Fellowship period.
+An applicant must be a Ph.D. candidate in a Graduate School of Arts & Sciences department who has made substantial progress on their dissertation and can commit to completing the Ph.D. by the August graduation deadline at the conclusion of the initial fellowship year.

 The application consists of the following materials and must conform with the stated page limits:

-To confirm eligibility, students are strongly encouraged to take advantage of the pre-application screening form which will be avaliable between December 7 and December 14.
-The full application with supporting materials is due by February 1.
+The full application with supporting materials is due by December 15 (December 19th for recommendation letter).
 No application will be read until all materials have been received, including letters of recommendation.
 All applications must be submitted via the Jefferson Scholars Foundation website.